171930433/vtk-examples/src/PythonicAPI.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
+[AdjacencyMatrixToEdgeTable](/PythonicAPI/Graphs/AdjacencyMatrixToEdgeTable) | Convert an adjacency matrix to an edge table.
 [ConstructTree](/PythonicAPI/Graphs/ConstructTree) | Construct a tree.
 [CreateTree](/PythonicAPI/Graphs/CreateTree) | Create a tree and label the vertices and edges.
 [GraphToPolyData](/PythonicAPI/Graphs/GraphToPolyData) | Convert a graph to a PolyData.